Subscribe to updates

 Parliamentary Team Update

-The report from the Remembrancer provided an update on the Parliamentary Team's previous and planned activity in support of the City of London Corporation's political and parliamentary engagement.
-It detailed the legislative programme, including updates on key Bills such as the Victims, Courts and Public Protection Bill, the Public Office (Accountability) Bill, and the Tobacco and Vapes Bill.
-The report also listed Acts that had received Royal Assent, including the Property (Digital Assets etc) Act and the Employment Rights Act.
-Government announcements regarding the abolition of Police and Crime Commissioners and reforms to policing were also covered, with specific attention to the implications for the City of London Police.
-The report concluded with a forward look at engagement activities, including work on the forthcoming Elections Bill, the APPG for Financial Markets and Services, and ongoing support for the City of London Police's advocacy work.
+An update was scheduled on the main elements of the Parliamentary Team's previous and planned activity in support of the City of London Corporation's political and parliamentary engagement.
+The report was to cover the legislative programme, including key Bills such as the Victims, Courts and Public Protection Bill, the Public Office (Accountability) Bill, the Tobacco and Vapes Bill, the Pension Schemes Bill, the Crime and Policing Bill, the English Devolution and Community Empowerment Bill, and the Children's Wellbeing and Schools Bill.
+It was also to provide information on Acts that had received Royal Assent, including the Property (Digital Assets etc) Act, the Planning and Infrastructure Act, the Employment Rights Act, and the Animal Welfare (Import of Dogs, Cats and Ferrets) Act.
+Government announcements regarding the abolition of Police and Crime Commissioners and the Policing White Paper were also to be discussed.
+The report was to conclude with a forward look at engagement updates, including work on the forthcoming Elections Bill and the APPG for Financial Markets and Services.

 Innovation & Growth Quarterly Report